fleekxyz/awesome-fleek/README.md

 # 🔰 Getting Started
 Ensure that you have gone through the above given resources to build your technical foundation before contributing.
-To start experimenting with Fleek Edge Functions, head over to [Fleek Network Code Playground](https://code-playground.on-fleek.app/)
+To start experimenting with Fleek Functions, head over to [Fleek CLI](https://fleek.xyz/docs/cli/)

-To learn more on how to use the code playground - [follow this tutorial](https://x.com/fleek_net/status/1753531279432126840)
+To learn more on how to use the CLI for Fleek Functions - [follow this tutorial](https://x.com/fleek/status/1803819953293836619)

-(CLI implementation of Fleek Edge Functions is coming soon!)

 # 👍 Contributing